 Changing gears in an automatic gearbox

-Automatic gearboxes are now very sophisticated with up to nine ratios and can often be driven sequentially using paddles behind the steering wheel – one side changes up, the other side changes down – or the gear lever itself.
+Automatic gearboxes are now very sophisticated with up to nine ratios in a car and 18 in heavy vehicles (automated manual transmissions or AMT).
+Light vehicle automatic transmissions can often be controlled sequentially using paddles behind the steering wheel – one side changes up, the other side changes down – or the gear lever itself.

 Older automatic gearboxes simply had P (park), R (reverse), N (neutral) and then one or more forward gears, usually L (low) 2, and D (drive).
 D instructs the car to make up its own mind about which gear to be in based on speed, engine load and, sometimes, your driving style.

 Newer automatic gearboxes often have a sport mode which will cause the gearbox to change down a gear earlier than usual.

 Because of the nature of automatic gearboxes, the vehicle will continue to pick up speed and change up gears when you are going downhill, which means you may need to choose to change down a gear to prevent brake fade.

 For 99.9% of the time when driving an automatic you can let it decide what gear to be in – it’s always trying to be in the most optimal gear for fuel economy based on how much you are pressing the throttle – there are three times where you could change down a gear to anticipate certain scenarios, just as you would with a manual gearbox.
 These choices become more relevant when you are towing a heavy load: